 Georgia uses the lari (GEL), Armenia uses the dram (AMD).
 ATMs are plentiful in cities.
 Exchange offices offer fair rates.
 Carry small denominations: breaking a 100-lari note at a village shop is often impossible.

 Buses connect major cities, but the best experiences are off main routes.
 Georgia's road trips through Svaneti, Racha, and Tusheti rank among Europe's finest.
-In Armenia, the Debed Canyon drive to the northern monasteries is unforgettable.
+In Armenia, the Debed Canyon drive to the northern monasteries is memorable.

 A rental car provides freedom to stop at unmarked viewpoints and reach villages no bus serves.
 Standard sedans handle paved highways.
 Mountain passes, Tusheti, and off-road routes require a 4x4.
 See our guides on transport options and hiring a driver.